markjprice/cs12dotnet8/README.md

 - [/vs](/vs): Visual Studio 2022 (for Windows or Mac) solution files and projects for each chapter.
 - [/vscode](/vscode): Visual Studio Code workspace files and projects for each chapter.

-## Command-Lines

-To make it easier to enter commands at the prompt, the [Command-Lines](docs/command-lines.md) page lists all commands as a single line that can be copied and pasted.

 ## Chapters

 **Introduction**